verellino/transform-futures/content/posts/comments-support.md

 ## Step 6

-Disqus supports a number of different platforms but also works great in static sites like Awake.
+Disqus supports a number of different platforms but also works great in static sites like Transforming Futures.
 Scroll to the very bottom of the list and choose: "I don't see my platform listed, install manually with"

 ![Disqus button "I don't see my platform listed, install manually with"](/uploads/disqus-platform-button.jpg)

 ## Step 7

-You can ignore everything on this page, as the Awake template has already configured it for you.
+You can ignore everything on this page, as the Transforming Futures has already configured it for you.
 All you have to do is find your "Site Short Name" (it's the first part of the url) and add it to `config/_siteConfig.js`.

 Take it from here: